 - Trapped limbs between bed rails

 - Strangulation when the head is stuck between rails

-- Death due to a combination of above factors
+- Death due to a combination of the above factors

 Discuss Your Case with a Lawyer

-While there are some ways that you can make your loved one safer, getting in touch with a Chicago nursing home abuse attorney at the law practice of Harvey L. Walner & Associates, Ltd. could provide you with some peace of mind.
+While there are some ways that you can make your loved one safer, getting in touch with a Chicago nursing home abuse attorney at the law practice of Walner Law could provide you with some peace of mind.
 We are easily reached online or at (312) 313-2888.
 Please call us today!